kumar9249/kumar9249/README.md

 Having decent knowledge of different Machine Learning algorithms and the mathematical concepts behind them. 📈

-I am keen to learn new techniques & concepts, passionate about handling & processing raw data, gathering insights from it through statistical modeling and applying machine learning to solve real world problems.
+I am keen to learn new techniques & concepts, passionate about handling and processing raw data, gathering insights from it through statistical modeling and applying machine learning to solve real world problems.

 Skilled in C, Python & SAS programming languages 👨‍💻